clouatre-labs/clouatre.ca/src/data/blog/ai-augmented-cicd.md

 | **2** | File stats + metadata | Low | Human pre-approval | 1-3 min | Private repos, internal teams |
 | **3** | Full code diff | Controlled | Optional | <60 sec | Tiny trusted teams only |

-*Table 1: Tier comparison—speed, risk, and recommended use.*
+*Table 1: Tier comparison: speed, risk, and recommended use.*

 The decision framework is simple: start at Tier 1.
 Measure your deployment velocity, security posture, and developer satisfaction.
 Only move to Tier 2 or 3 if your team consensus is that the additional AI context outweighs the injection risk.
 Most teams never need to leave Tier 1.